ednilsonlomazi/SeqrepC/README.md

    * Directly, managing yourself SeqrepC functionalities

-The first way is the easiast because the Seqreppy library talks to SeqrepC for you, so you don't have to.
+The first way is the easiest because the Seqreppy library talks to SeqrepC for you, so you don't have to.
 Seqreppy uses SeqrepC and promote to you tuns of others functionalities related to numerical representation of genomic sequences, like graphical images and genomic signal processing analysis.
 Take a look at [Seqreppy repository here](https://github.com/ednilsonlomazi/seqreppy/tree/dev)

 However, if you are an experient programmer, you can use SeqrepC by yourself without any help.

-I wrote some code examplifying the SeqrepC functionalities:
+I wrote some code exemplifying the SeqrepC functionalities:

 ```
 import seqrepc as sc